harto/rhino-bridge/README.md

 A mechanism for exporting Java objects (e.g. Clojure functions) into a Rhino-based ClojureScript environment.

-Status: proof-of-concept.
-(Possibly an insane idea, and I'm not even sure that I need it yet.)
+Status: proof-of-concept (i.e. possibly an insane idea that I'm not sure I even need)

 ## Usage